 What your dentist or oral surgeon may do

-- Antibacterial mouthwashes or gels immediately before and after surgery
+- Antibacterial mouthwashes or gels immediately before and after surgery.

 What you can do after surgery

 - Beverages.
 Drink lots of water after the surgery.
-Avoid alcoholic, caffeinated, carbonated or hot beverages for as long as your dentist or oral surgeon recommends.
-Don't drink with a straw for at least a week because the sucking action may dislodge the blood clot in the socket.
+Avoid alcoholic, caffeinated, carbonated or hot beverages for as long as recommended.
+Do not drink with a straw for at least a week.
+The sucking action may cause the blood clot to come out of the socket.

 - Food.
 Eat only soft foods, such as yogurt or applesauce, for the first day.
 Be careful with hot and cold liquids or biting your cheek until the numbness wears off.
 When you feel ready, start eating foods that do not need a lot of chewing.
 Avoid chewing on the surgery side of your mouth.